How to Track User Activity in WordPress

 How to Find the User Activity Tracking Report in Google Analytics

-user explorer overview
+GA4 user explorer report

-How to See a Top Users Report in WordPress & Universal Analytics
+How to See a Top Users Report in WordPress

 First, you’ll need to install MonsterInsights on your site and connect it to Google Analytics.